I’ve been receiving a series of emails lately from a high-profile organization with the subject line “How to Be More Human at Work.”

 Creating more human work cultures is trending.
 The great news is that we’re beginning to realize that those who happen to be employees are human.

-If this is a new perspective to consider, that subject line is perfect.
+If this is a new perspective for you to consider, that subject line is perfect.
 How do we “be more human” at work?

 What it doesn’t mean